Nate Lowe Player Props: Rangers vs. Athletics

-On Saturday, Nate Lowe (.225 batting average in his past 10 games, with four doubles, a home run, four walks and seven RBI) and the Texas Rangers play the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
-First pitch is at 7:05 PM ET.
+After hitting .244 with three doubles, a home run, four walks and seven RBI in his past 10 games, Nate Lowe and the Texas Rangers take on the Oakland Athletics (who will hand the ball to Kyle Muller) at 2:35 PM ET on Sunday.

-He had a hitless performance in his last game (0-for-3) against the Athletics.
+In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Athletics.

 Nate Lowe Game Info & Props vs. the Athletics